 ETRN’s transmission and storage system includes approximately 950 miles of FERC-regulated interstate pipelines that have interconnect points to seven interstate pipelines and multiple local distribution companies.
-At year-end 2020, our transmission and storage system was supported by 42 compressor units, with total throughput capacity of approximately 4.4 Bcf per day and compression of approximately 136,000 horsepower; and 18 associated natural gas storage reservoirs, which had a peak withdrawal capacity of approximately 900 MMcf per day and a working gas capacity of approximately 41 Bcf.
-In 2020, Equitrans’ transmission operations transmitted a daily average of 2,948 BBtu.
+As of year-end 2021, Equitrans Midstream’s transmission and storage system was supported by 43 compressor units, with total throughput capacity of approximately 4.4 Bcf per day and compression of approximately 136,000 horsepower; and 18 associated natural gas storage reservoirs, which had a peak withdrawal capacity of approximately 850 MMcf per day and a working gas capacity of approximately 43 Bcf.
+In 2021, Equitrans’ transmission operations transmitted a daily average of 2.971 Bcf.

 Public participation and comment is important to us:

 As the lead federal agency, the Federal Energy Regulatory Commission (FERC) will oversee the federal permitting process for the Ohio Valley Connector Expansion (OVCX) Project and will also coordinate with other federal, state, and local agencies during the environmental review process to identify potential environmental concerns.